mvolkmann/blog/src/swift/project-structure.md

   This group contains files that define extensions to builtin structs like `Date`, `String`, and `View`.
   These tend to be copied from project to project as they evolve.
+  The names of files in this group should end with "Extension".

 - Models

   This group contains files that define model structs, classes, and enums.
-  These hold all the data used by the app.
+  Instances of these hold all the data used by the app.
+  The names of files in this group do not need to end with "Model".

 - Screens

   This group contains files that implement entire screens of the app as opposed to sections of a screen.
   Screens typically use views defined in the Views group.
+  The names of files in this group should end with "Screen".

 - Services

   This group contains files that abstract away the details of network communication and interactions of packages like Core Data, CloudKit, and HealthKit.
+  The names of files in this group should end with "Service".

 - Views

   This group contains files that define views used by screens and other views.
+  The names of files in this group do not need to end with "View".

 - ViewModels